(the Business Development Bank of Canada on outsourcing)

 (Conservative Party of Canada’s specific policies are to turn “temporary” workers into permanent residents wherever possible)

-CLICK HERE, for Free Trade #5, why Donald Trump dumped the T.P.P.
+CLICK HERE, for #5: why Trump abandoned the T.P.P.

 CLICK HERE, for previous article on remittances and brain drain, the hidden costs of economic mass migration